 Welcome to the website for the Illinois State Genealogical Society!
 The ISGS website has been created to enhance your passion for genealogy.
 It not only features links to ISGS projects, but also links you to other records and resources throughout Illinois including those individual genealogical home pages that have an Illinois connection!

 The public is invited to explore the ISGS website and enjoy these features:

 The current issue of the ISGS Newsletter and archived copies back to 2008

 Listings of ISGS events and events for Illinois genealogical societies

 Free databases filled with information on Illinois ancestors

 A list of Illinois research resources

-ISGS Members have been notified via email of the new ISGS website and have been sent login and password instructions.
+New ISGS Members will be sent via email login and password instructions.
 Click on Member Section and enter your login and password to change your profile and to access special members-only databases and resources.